Telecoms face costly accounting change over handset revenue

-Under the reform, an operator will have to change its systems to recognize more revenue upfront from the handset and less from customers' monthly payments, following the principle that revenue should be recognized when a good like a handset or service is handed over to a customer.
+Under the reform, an operator will have to change its systems to recognise more revenue upfront from the handset and less from customers' monthly payments, following the principle that revenue should be recognised when a good like a handset or service is handed over to a customer.

 But experts warn of a problems to come.

 "Analysts like to see what is the average monthly revenue per subscriber the telecom company is pulling in and suddenly this is going to distort those figures," said John Edwards, a partner at KPMG accounting firm.